Learn to Love Yourself

-I get asked regularly how I have got through all the many difficult things in my life and have created the life I am now living.
-The answer is: I learnt to love myself.
+I am frequently asked how I have got through the many difficult challenges in my life to create the life I am now living.
+The answer - I learnt to love myself.
 It was and is as simple and complicated as that.
-Self-love is something I’m deeply passionate about, so forgive the longer than usual newsletter, but I’m so excited to share it with you because it’s life changing!!
+Self-love is something I’m deeply passionate about and I’m so excited to share it with you because it’s life changing!

-There seems to be a lot of confusion about self-love: if I love myself does mean I’m selfish, arrogant, or that once I love myself, that’s it for the rest of my life?
+There seems to be a lot of confusion about self-love: if I love myself does it mean I’m selfish, arrogant, or that once I love myself, it’s for the rest of my life?

 The answer to all of that is NO.

-We are in an epidemic of people who do not love themselves, in fact, a lot of people do not even like themselves, in part, because of the myths above.
-We are scared to allow ourselves to shine or make ourselves important, for fear of what people will think.
+We are in an epidemic of people who do not love themselves; in fact, a lot of people do not even like themselves, in part because of the myths above.
+We are scared to allow ourselves to shine or make ourselves important, for fear of what people think.
 This has a huge impact on all areas of our lives, but also on society as a whole.

-The good news is that we can chose to practice self-love at any moment and everyone around you will benefit.
+The good news is that you can chose to practice self-love at any moment and everyone around you will benefit.
 If we want a better world, we must first take responsibility for ourselves.

 Self-Love Changes Everything

-But I still have to work on this, I catch myself trying to be perfect, freaking out when I’ve made myself too vulnerable, criticising myself for not being “there” yet, (who knows where “there” is??) and can fall into this “push, push, push” mentality.
-The difference is now I am much quicker to become aware of it and rectify it.
+But I still have to work on this - I catch myself trying to be perfect, freaking out when I’ve made myself too vulnerable, criticising myself for not being ‘there’ yet (who knows where ‘there’ is?) and can fall into this ‘push, push, push’ mentality.
+The difference is now I am much quicker to become aware of and rectify it.

 So all that’s great but HOW do we love ourselves?
-Here are the active practice of self-love…
+Here are the active practices of self-love…

 How much do you love yourself?